Best Child Bike Seats in Canada 2026

 Pros

-• Thule Yepp 2 is cleaner day to day if your bike already has a compatible rear rack.
+• Thule Yepp 2 works best when your bike already has a rear rack that is definitely compatible.

 Cons